 4. Sandalwood Powder

-A sweet smelling option that you have is sandalwood powder.
+Sandalwood has antibacterial, anti-inflammatory properties, is a mild skin exfoliant, and has essential oils that nourish and moisturise the skin.
 It helps in cooling down your baby’s skin and reducing itchiness.
 Make a paste with equal parts of rose water and sandalwood powder.
 Apply this over the rashes to reduce the symptoms.
-Another remedy involves mixing two tablespoons of coriander powder, two tablespoons of sandalwood paste, and a little rose water.

 5. Fuller’s Earth

-Fuller’s earth or multani mitti is another excellent home remedy that you can make use of.
+Fuller’s earth absorbs excess oil from skin, helps to improve blood circulation & skin tone which helps to treat and prevent prickly heat and rashes.
 All you need to do is make a thick paste with fuller’s earth and rose water.
 Then apply the paste on the rashes to see your baby get instant relief from the itching.

 Make a smooth paste by grinding neem leaves and apply that paste on the affected area.
 Let the paste dry and rinse with cold water.